 Consisting of art galleries, workshops, homemade houses, organic eateries and gorgeous nature, it’s most certainly a unique place to visit.

-Because there is nothing better after a cold day exploring than snuggling up inside with a gorgeous view and tucking into some good grub.
+Because there is nothing better after a cold day exploring Copenhagen in winter than snuggling up inside with a gorgeous view and tucking into some good grub.

 Healthy: Joe and The Juice, 42Raw, SimpleRaw, Palao Torvehallerne.